sbustelo/JSOL/docs/ROADMAP.md

 ### Why Level 2 is a different kind of guarantee than Level 1

 The language cannot statically guarantee isomorphism the moment regex is involved.
 PCRE and V8 are different engines with real, non-textual differences (variable-length lookbehind support, backtracking behavior, Unicode property handling).
 No amount of linting the pattern *string* can prove two engines will behave identically on it.
-The only thing that actually proves parity is running both engines and comparing real output.
+What we can do, is running both engines and comparing real output considering a set of tests provided by the project itself.

-### The wrappers
+### Proposed wrappers

 ```
 JSOL.regexMatch($pattern, $string, $flags)